By Hilde Thunem (email@example.com)

 The uncertainty surrounding the identity of the wearer, and the dating, means that the find must be treated with caution.
 However, even if it should represent Sami fashion instead of Norse, it tells us something about tailoring techniques that would have been observed by the Vikings.

 Three fragments from a pair of short socks (leistr) were found within the shoes; one almost complete shaft (L1), the upper part of the other shaft (L2), and part of a sock tip (L3) (Løvlid 2009, p.
 123).
 All of the pieces were sewn from a woollen twill (Gjessing 1938, p.
 51).

 Fragment L1 is a fairly well-preserved shaft of one of the socks.
 It is 20-21 cm high at the front and 20.5 cm at the back.
 It has a circumference of 30 cm at the top and 23.5 cm at the bottom.
 The heel of the sock has been created by folding the shaft lengthwise (along the dashed red line in the drawing), and then sewing them together along the bottom edge (blue lines in the drawing), using woollen yarn and a running stitch (Løvlid 2009, p.
 124-125).

-The cut edges of the upper 2.5 cm of both sides has been preserved.
-The edge on the right side has been secured by a blanket stitch (possibly after folding the cut edge towards the inside).
+The upper 2.5 cm of both sides has been preserved.
+The edge on the right side has been secured by a blanket stitch (possibly after folding it towards the inside).
 The edge on the left has been folded towards the inside and overcast.
-The leftmost 5.5 cm of the edge has been overcast, while the rest is secured by blanket stitch.
+The leftmost 5.5 cm of the top edge has been overcast, while the rest is secured by blanket stitches.